lanru2001/ansible_automation/README.md

 useradd ansadmin
 passwd ansadmin
 Below command adds ansadmin to sudoers file.
-But we strongly recommended using "visudo" command if you are aware vi or nano editor. (on Control node and Managed host)
+But I strongly recommended using "visudo" command if you are aware vi or nano editor. (on Control node and Managed host)

 echo "ansadmin ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers
 Using key-based authentication is advised.
 If you are still at the learning stage use password-based authentication (on Control node and Managed host)